Automata and Quantum Computing: Two-way QFAs

 \subsubsection{Bounded-error language recognition.}

-Unlike one-way models, 2QCFAs are more powerful than their classical counterpart (2PFAs) \cite{AW02}: \begin{itemize} \item the language $ \mathtt{EQ} = \{ w \in {a,b}^* \mid |w|_a = |w|_b \} $ can be recognized by 2QCFAs in polynomial expected time \cite{AW02} but can be only recognized in exponential time by 2-PFAs \cite{Fr81,DS90}; \item the language $ \mathtt{PAL} = \{w \in \{a,b\}^{*} \mid w=w^{r} \} $ can be recognized by 2QCFAs in exponential expected time but cannot be recognized by 2PFAs (and more generally, by Turing machines with working tape of size $o(\log n)$) at all. \end{itemize}
+Unlike one-way models, 2QCFAs are more powerful than their classical counterpart (2PFAs) \cite{AW02}: \begin{itemize} \item the language $ \mathtt{EQ} = \{ w \in {a,b}^* \mid |w|_a = |w|_b \} $ can be recognized by 2QCFAs in polynomial expected time \cite{AW02} but can be recognized by 2PFAs only in exponential time \cite{Fr81,DS90}; \item the language $ \mathtt{PAL} = \{w \in \{a,b\}^{*} \mid w=w^{r} \} $ can be recognized by 2QCFAs in exponential expected time but cannot be recognized by 2PFAs (and more generally, by Turing machines with working tape of size $o(\log n)$) at all. \end{itemize}

 We now describe 2QCFAs for these languages.
 Both of them execute an infinite loop with two parts.
 The first part is quantum and the second part is classical.